Find a wildlife rehabilitator

 How to become an authorized wildlife rehabilitator

 You need to pass the Ontario Wildlife Rehabilitation Exam (OWRE).
-Your local Ministry of Northern Development, Mines, Natural Resources and Forestry district office or the regional wildlife specialist at your regional office can help you arrange an examination date and location.
+Your local ministry district office or the regional wildlife specialist at your regional office can help you arrange an examination date and location.
 They will also provide home-study materials to help you prepare.

 If you want to rehabilitate mammals you will also need to pass the rabies portion of the OWRE.
-Your Ministry of Northern Development, Mines, Natural Resources and Forestry regional or district office can also help you with materials and identify a date and location for taking the exam.
+Your ministry regional or district office can also help you with materials and identify a date and location for taking the exam.

 It is recommended that you volunteer with an authorized wildlife rehabilitator to gain experience before applying.